 Skip to content

-Convert WAV to MP3 on Windows with FFmpeg.
-Shrink lecture and voice WAV files for sharing.
+Convert WAV to MP3 on Windows with GetCompress or FFmpeg.
+Keep WAV masters and export smaller share copies for email, LMS, and SharePoint uploads.

 By Petr Samokhin

-A one-hour WAV lecture at 44.1 kHz stereo is roughly 600 MB.
-At 128 kbps MP3 mono, the same content often fits under 60 MB.
+A one-hour WAV lecture at 44.1 kHz stereo is often around 600 MB.
+At 128 kbps MP3 mono, the same content often lands under 60 MB.
+Treat those figures as planning ranges; sample rate and channel count change the result.

 WAV vs MP3 on Windows

 WAV stores uncompressed audio.
-MP3 uses lossy compression and opens on every Windows version back to XP-era tools.
+MP3 uses lossy compression and opens in almost every Windows workflow.
+Prefer M4A when the portal accepts it.
+Use MP3 when the form lists MP3 only.

 FormatTypical roleSize